732911129/samples/feature-request-sample/PROGRESS.md

   This file tracks design, implementation, test and bugs discussion for feature-request-sample.

+## Todo

+- Do presentation view of form, not just edit view.
+- Use fieldsets to split up forms.
+- Add more design to the form and its layout, at the same time, keeping it semantic.
+A guide is a component should work as a 1 page full page thing, and also as a component.
+- Design layout works on multiple scales.
+- Semantic structure of HTML works.
+- Easy to extend the structure.
+- Easy to convert a JSAN object to a basic version of structure automatically.
+- Easy to automatically create other views from the basic strucutre :
+  -- split form into multiple partial forms to be completed either in a linear progressive sequence, or in any non linear fashion
+  -- easy to create summary view automatically.

 ## Ideas

 - What if we make a way to autoamtically ( like page break ) split forms into separate pages and parts and you can progress through ?
 Linearly or not.
 Fieldsets need be the only unified unit of data entry that needs to be entered at once.
 Otherwise forms are partial.
 Can be completed in any order, and making linear flows, or non linear parts of them is really easy.
 We organize all this with field set, and we can make a widget containing a particular part of a form for a particular intance simply using the url and a simple referencing scheme.
 Nice.
 Smaller units of data entry are what work.
 Having linear or non linear flows for entering data also works.
 Nice.
 The most basic is every slot can be in its own fieldset.
 In this case the form can be fully distributed, allowing updates of only a single slot at a time.
 Cool!